oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

 Building the Project with DPC++
 ===============================

-This page describes building the oneMKL interface library with either the Intel(R) oneAPI DPC++ Compiler or open-source oneAPI DPC++ Compiler.
+This page describes building the oneMKL Interfaces with either the Intel(R) oneAPI DPC++ Compiler or open-source oneAPI DPC++ Compiler.
 For guidance on building the project with AdaptiveCpp, see :ref:`building_the_project_with_adaptivecpp`.

 .. _build_setup_with_dpcpp: